EuskalMoneta/dossier-agrement/Readme.md

 8. Create and give -rw rights to the following folders `public/uploads/assets`

+## Configuration
+Don't forget to modify these entries in the .env.local :
+- WKHTMLTOPDF_PATH
+- MAILER_DSN

+And all the other configurations for the API credentials

 ## Usefull commands

 Migrate the database to the newest version \